stacks-network/docs/src/pages/data-storage/indexing-overview.md

 ## Is Radiks decentralized

-Although Radiks applications rely on a centrally-hosted database, an application using Radiks remains fundamentally decentralized.
+Although Radiks applications rely on a centrally hosted database, an application using Radiks remains fundamentally decentralized.
 A DApp that uses Radiks has these characteristics.

 ### Built on decentralized authentication